 We understand that there is still a way to go in reducing the imbalance within the quartiles and we will continue to focus on training and upskilling.
 We are, however, confident that men and women are paid equally for doing equivalent jobs.

-Bonus gender pay gap Women's earning are
+Bonus gender pay gap

-Mean bonus gender pay gap 2.33% higher

-Median bonus gender pay gap equal
+Mean bonus gender pay gap 87.14% Median bonus gender pay gap 0%

-Proportion receiving bonus payments 2020
+Proportion receiving bonus payments 2022

-Male 96%
+Male 23%

-Female 92%
+Female 32%